kiwistand/kiwi-docs/docs/community/get-involved.md

 # How to get involved

-There are a few ways to get 100% out of being a part of the Kiwi community
+There are many ways to get 100% out of being a part of the Kiwi community.

 **1. Sharing Kiwi links**